sayantanDs/Tims-Adventures-PyGame/README.md

 A platformer game made with [PyGame](www.pygame.org)

-Welcome to **Tim's Adventure** through the mysterious jungles filled with enemies and treasures.
+Welcome to **Tim's Adventures** through the mysterious jungles filled with enemies and treasures.
 Tim needs your help to navigate through the difficult terrain and reach the goal!
 Check out the [Installation](#installation) section to start playing!

 ### About